jensens/blog/blog/2024/nodemcu-esp8266-start.md

 All inputs need to be 3.3V.
 More just destroys it.

+Use level shifters to convert 3.3V to 5V or vice versa if you need to.
+Those are available as modules with 8 channels and are ready to use.

 ## Motion sensor

 Getting a motion sensor to work was a bit tricky.